rasendubi/blog/posts/2014-10-28-proguard-real-world-example.md

 description: A non-trivial real-world example of ProGuard usage.
 ---

 [ProGuard](http://proguard.sourceforge.net/index.html) is a free tool for shrinking, optimizing and obfuscating jar files.
-I've used it at work to protect a commercial application from decompilation, especially critical algorithms (unlike machine code, Java bytecode is easy to decompile).
+I've used it at work to protect a commercial application from decompilation, especially critical algorithms.
+(Unlike machine code, Java bytecode is easy to decompile.)

 Here I'll try to describe how I did that.